Transmission of the Greek Classics: Direct reception of Greek texts

-As knowledge of Greek declined in the West with the fall of the Western Roman Empire, so did knowledge of the Greek texts, many of which had remained without a Latin translation.
+As knowledge of Greek declined in the West with the fall of the Western Roman Empire, so did knowledge of the Greek texts, some of which had remained without a Latin translation.
 The fragile nature of papyrus as a writing medium meant that older texts not copied onto expensive parchment would eventually crumble and be lost.

 After the Fourth Crusade (1202–1204) and the Sack of Constantinople (1204), scholars such as William of Moerbeke gained access to the original Greek texts of scientists and philosophers, including Aristotle, Archimedes, Hero of Alexandria and Proclus, that had been preserved in the Byzantine (Eastern Roman) Empire, and translated them directly into Latin.

 The final decline and collapse of the Byzantine empire in the fifteenth century heightened contact between its scholars and those of the west.
 Translation into Latin of the full range of Greek classics ensued, including the historians, poets, playwrights and non-Aristotelian philosophers.
 Manuel Chrysoloras (c.
 1355–1415) translated portions of Homer and Plato.
 Guarino da Verona (1370–1460) translated Strabo and Plutarch.
 Poggio Bracciolini (1380–1459) translated Xenophon, Diodorus, and Lucian.
 Francesco Filelfo (1398–1481) translated portions of Plutarch, Xenophon and Lysias.
 Lorenzo Valla (1407–1457) translated Thucydides and Herodotus.
 Marsilio Ficino (1433–1499) and his Platonic Academy translated Plato.
 Poliziano (1454–1494) translated Herodian and portions of Epictetus and Plutarch.
 Regiomontanus and George of Trebizond translated Ptolemy's Almagest.
 Important patrons were Basilios Bessarion (1403–1472) and Pope Nicholas V (1397–1455).

 Armenia harbored libraries of Greek classical literature.
 An Armenian codex of Aristotle (†Δ) is one of the main sources in the text-critical apparatus of today's Greek text.